brio-lang/brio/README.md

-  -gv                         Outputs a DOT file for visualizing the AST -sym                        Prints the symbol table globals -ast                        Prints each node type in the AST -fcgi                       Starts FastCGI listener, must be called from spawn-cgi
+  -gv                         Outputs a DOT file for visualizing the AST -sym                        Prints the symbol table globals -ast                        Prints each node type in the AST -fcgi                       Starts FastCGI listener, must be called from spawn-fcgi
 ```

 ## Code Examples